jonghoonlee98/ClassroomResponse/README.md

 8. python3 manage.py migrate classroom
 9. http://localhost:8000/
 **Note: you must have python 3.6.5**

+# Deploying to Heroku:
+Automatic deploys from this github are enabled.
+Just push to this repo the changes will be pushed to prod

 ## Key Features:
 * Organize questions, quizzes, and classes